HobnobMancer/SI_Hobbs_et_al_2024_Pecto/README.md

 Find a full list of the results [here](#results).

-## Data to upload

-* CSV File of mean cazy class freqs per genus -- results
-* CSV file of cazy fam freqs in pectobacteriaceae
-* large version of pectobacteriaceae clustermap with taxonomic annotations
-* core CAZome csv
-* modified network.R files from coinfinder to reproduce the coinfinder output

 ## How to use this repository.

 You can use this repository like a website, to browse and see how we performed the analysis, or you can download it to inspect, verify, reproduce and build on our analysis.